 What can your eyes tell you about heart disease?

 The eyes do more than allow us to see; they have something to say.
-In fact, certain parts of the eye can indicate underlying health problems.
+In fact, an eye exam can reveal underlying health problems.

-How exactly?
-The arrangement of blood vessels at the back of the eye, also known as the retina vasculature, is closely connected to the health of your heart.
+How is this possible?
+The arrangement of blood vessels at the back of the eye, known as the retina vasculature, is closely connected to the health of your heart.
 That means issues we see in the eye can be directly linked to health problems with the heart and the vessels in your body.

 High blood pressure